mattmakai/fullstackpython.com/content/posts/161123-make-phone-calls.markdown

 ## Next Steps
 Now that we know how to make and receive phone calls from a Twilio number that follows programmatic instructions we can do a whole lot more in our applications.
-Next you can use out one of these tutorials to do more with the phone number:
+Next you can use one of these tutorials to do more with your phone number:

 * [Build a phone-calling Slack bot](https://www.twilio.com/blog/2016/05/add-phone-calling-slack-python.html)
 * [Mask phone numbers for anonymous communication](https://www.twilio.com/docs/tutorials/walkthrough/masked-numbers/python/flask)